pa-0/ahk.v2markdown/index.md

 This markdown spec has been designed to adhere to the GitHub standard of markdown, except for elements that deal with GitHub specific items, like commits, comments, etc.

-A few extensions have also been added for flexibility.
+A few features have been added for flexibility and convenience.

+## Inline code and Code Blocks

 The `\` character is used to escape any character and translate it to the corresponding HTML entity, ie. `&#[code];`.